anandu06dev/ng4StarterKit/README.md

 **» Applying the SOLID principles**<br/>

 In object orientation the SOLID principles can help to make better design decisions in terms of high cohesion and low coupling.
-Applying the DIP (Dependency Inversion Principle), we ensure these layers depend on abstraction (interfaces) as opposed to depending on concretion (classes).
+Applying the DIP (Dependency Inversion Principle), we ensure these layers depend on abstraction (Interfaces) as opposed to depending on concretion (Classes).
 For example, we **provide the domain layer as abstraction by using (generic) interfaces**.

 **» Applying cross-cutting concerns**<br/>